"The Sun, with all those planets revolving around it and dependent on it...

 Use this resource to answer the questions that follow.

-4. What divides the inner planets from the outer planets?
+- What is the rotation of the inner versus the outer planets?

 - What is the orbital speed of the inner versus the outer planets?

 - Which planets have the most moons, inner or outer?
 Why is this?

 - Which of the two planet groups have rings?

 - What are the four inner planets?
 What are the four outer planets?

 What is the difference in composition between the inner and outer planets?
 What accounts for the difference?